Image-Zend-Blog-What-Is-PHP-Server

 Choosing a PHP Application Server

 Because most websites, web services, and business applications need to be available around the clock, it’s critical to choose a PHP application server that is highly reliable and easy to scale.
-Flexibility is also critical because PHP servers need to closely interact with web servers and databases.
+Flexibility is also critical because a PHP server needs to closely interact with web servers and databases.

 PHP application servers that provide built-in tools for developers are important to consider because they can: